 - Where it is necessary for our legitimate interests relating to running our daily operations, as long as, in each case, these interests are in line with applicable law and your legal rights and freedoms.

 We offer a range of early help services to children and families.
 We will collect your contact details and preferences, and any other data that is relevant to delivering the service to you.

 Where the service user is a child, we will only process their personal data with permission from an adult with parental responsibility for the child.

 This information will only be used for the purposes of the service you have requested and not shared with the rest of Family Friends, unless you give us permission to do so.
 For children and families accessing our services, we will keep the data for seven years after your support closes.

-We collect this data so that we can: contact you about volunteering opportunities that come up; ensure the safety of our volunteers staff and clients; pay expenses; carry out award or recognition schemes; carry out DBS checks; anonymously measure our inclusion and accessibility across our volunteer service.
+We collect this data so we can: contact you about volunteering opportunities that come up; ensure the safety of our volunteers, staff and clients; pay expenses; carry out award or recognition schemes; carry out DBS checks; and anonymously measure our inclusion and accessibility across our volunteer service.